esase/tiny-skeleton/docs/lifecycle-events.rst

 Lifecycle events
 ================

-Lifecycle events help you influence on the bootstrapping process using event listeners .
+Lifecycle events help you influence on the bootstrapping process using event :ref:`listeners<index-event-manager-label>` .

 Configs events